flaeppe/access-guard/README.md

 ## Prerequisites

-Access guard __does not__ ship with an SMTP server.
-You will have to provide SMTP client configuration to allow Access guard to send its verification emails.
+You will need an SMTP server that Access guard can configure its SMTP client to send its verification emails.

 ## Usage